sirferl/preamp/README.md

 # preamp
 arduino based remote control for sure PGA2311 preamp module: http://store.sure-electronics.com/product/AA-AB41148

 Before Building you have to import the sirferlsOLED library into the arduino IDE.

-In the file define the two ports which are connected to the PGA2311-board remote cobnnector.
+In the file define the two ports which are connected to the PGA2311-board remote connector.

 #define PGA_CLK PORT2
 #define PGA_DATA PORT3